Arthur Mitchell (Dexter): Confrontation with Dexter and death

 As Dexter gets to know Arthur, he learns that his would-be mentor is not the loving family man he appears to be; Arthur dominates his wife, beats his son, and regularly imprisons his daughter in her room.
 During Thanksgiving, Arthur's son, Jonah, lashes out at his father, destroying his homebuilder's plaques and smashing his sister's urn.
 In a fit of rage, Arthur almost strangles Jonah, but Dexter interferes, dragging him into the kitchen.
 Just as Dexter has Arthur at his mercy, however, Arthur's wife and daughter rush in to stop him.

 Dexter witnesses Arthur kidnapping a child but is unable to stop him.
 Eventually Dexter tracks him down as he is about to bury the boy alive in drying concrete.
 Dexter saves the boy, but Arthur escapes.
 After Arthur learns from a news report that the boy is alive and that Dexter did not turn him in, he begins to become suspicious.
 As he tries to find Dexter he kills a man named Kyle Butler, and ultimately follows Dexter to the Miami Metro Police Department.
 There, he discovers Dexter's real name.

 In the last episode of the season, "The Getaway", Dexter subdues Arthur and prepares to kill him in the room where Arthur had held the kidnapped child.
 Arthur believes Dexter was sent by God to kill him and claims that he had tried several times to stop killing, but found that he could not change his "path".
 He predicts a similar fate for Dexter: he tells Dexter "It's already over", the same thing he says to his victims before he kills them.
-Just as he smiles at the rememberence of his crimes, Dexter hits him in the head with a hammer and kills him.
+Just as he smiles at the remembrance of his crimes, Dexter hits him in the head with a hammer and kills him.

 It is revealed in the final scene of the episode that Arthur had killed Dexter's wife, Rita (Julie Benz), beforehand, in the bathtub of Dexter's house, and that he left Dexter's son Harrison in her blood, mirroring the childhood trauma that put Dexter on the path to becoming a serial killer.

 Miami Metro detective Joey Quinn suspects Dexter of killing Rita, and he connects the dots as to the identity of Kyle Butler.
 Anxious to further his investigation, Quinn requests permission from Captain Maria LaGuerta, but she denies his request and orders him to leave Dexter alone.
 Undeterred, Quinn finds Jonah Mitchell amidst being relocated into witness protection with the rest of his family, and tries to show him a picture of Dexter so that Jonah can confirm whether it is "Kyle Butler".
 However, one of the FBI convoys manages to intercept Quinn's attempt before he succeeds, so Quinn's query remains unanswered.